Calibration of 122 SensL MicroFJ-60035 SiPMs and the reduction of optical crosstalk due to coupled light guides: Introduction

-The arrangement of hundreds to tens of thousands of cells in one sensor introduces additional noise features into the measured signal, e.\ g.\ optical crosstalk.
+The arrangement of hundreds to tens of thousands of cells in one sensor may introduce additional noise features into the measured signal, e.\ g.\ optical crosstalk.
 Optical crosstalk is induced by photons emitted during recombination triggering secondary breakdowns in neighboring cells.
-This alters the number of detected photons.
+This alters the amplitude of the measured signal.
 For high multiplicities, it contributes a statistical increase.
-Usually, a low crosstalk probability can only be achieved by a selection of devices specifically built with such characteristics.
+Usually, a low crosstalk probability can only be achieved by a selection of a device type specifically built to achieve low crosstalk probability.
 Modern SiPMs comprise thin optical trenches that surround the active area of the cells to reduce direct crosstalk between neighboring cells~\cite{6044204}.
-The crosstalk probability is defined as the fraction of signals with at least one secondary breakdown.
+The crosstalk probability refers to the fraction of signals with at least one secondary breakdown out of all signals.
 A detailed description of different photon paths relevant to the crosstalk process is given in~\cite{Rech:08}.
-The contribution relevant for the case studied in this paper is made by photons reflected at the protective window of the sensor.
+This paper targets particularly those photons reflected at the protective window of the sensor.
 A measurement which spatially resolves crosstalk photons exiting the protective window of a SiPM is presented in~\cite{2018EPJC...78..971E}.
-A special case is the so-called delayed crosstalk.
-Less probable than afterpulses in the same cell, their effect on a small integration window can be neglected as well.\\
+A special case is the so-called delayed crosstalk, see~\cite{klanner2019} for more details.
+Less probable than afterpulses in the same cell, the effect of delayed crosstalk photons on a small integration window can be neglected as well.\\

+Delayed crosstalk that comes early enough to be included in the integration window just contributes to the relevant crosstalk of the signal.
+Delayed crosstalk that comes with a delay longer than the integration window does not contribute to the signal and can thus be ignored.

-This study demonstrates that a well-designed light guide which is optically coupled to the protective window decreases crosstalk probability.
-If a transparent material with a comparable refractive index is coupled to the protective window, total reflection is suppressed.
-The special shape of a light guide directs the transmitted photons out of its entrance aperture, thus avoiding triggers in neighboring cells.\\
+The following study demonstrates that a well-designed light guide which is optically coupled to the protective window decreases crosstalk probability.
+This is achieved by coupling a transparent material with a comparable refractive index to the protective window, suppressing total reflection.
+Due to the special shape of the coupled light guide, these photons can be directed out of its entrance aperture, thus avoiding triggers in neighboring cells.\\